cdlib/eschol-ui/README.md

 ### Authoring Styles

 Component CSS is constructed using a modified form of the [BEM method](https://css-tricks.com/bem-101).
-While BEM typically recommends the naming of all elements, elements within the UI library are sometimes not named.
-Instead, they are selected with a matching "type" selector, as long as they are child HTML elements within the component (see simple example below).
+While BEM typically recommends the naming of all elements, those within the UI library are sometimes not named.
+Instead, for brevity, they are selected with a matching "type" selector, as long as they are simple child HTML elements within the component (see simple example below).

 Parent selectors are named as classes; never as IDs.